Yawen502/Computations_in_neural_network/codebase/week_9_code/update log week 9.md

 - simple GRU
 - full GRU
 - vanilla RNN
-- STP
+- STP nonDale/Dale (MA)
-- DaleCB(2 cases) CA/MA
+- DaleCB MA only
-- CB(2 cases) CA/MA
+- CB, CB-GRU refer to overleaf equation (40)
-- STPDaleCB, STPCB
+- STPDaleCB MA
 - SSTP (we're not going to do it)

 Think of a good presentation form of the graph, try to make it not too busy.